pingleware/metatrader4-oanda/README.md

         console.log(accountNumber);
     });

+OrderSend has a trailing stop parameter and removes the arrow color parameter.
+With API trading, you can include a trailing stop loss order when the order is first created.
+Prior to API trading and within the MQL programming, you were required to write a trailing stop algorithm in an expert advisor or watch the Metatrader terminal and add the trailing stop the each trade manually.

+    OrderSend(symbol,cmd,volume,price,slippage,stoploss,takeprofit,trailingstop,comment=null,magic=0,expiration=0,callback);

+where,

+    symbol refers to the currency pair,
+    cmd refers to the trade operation, OP_BUY, OP_SELL, etc. volume refers to the lot size in decimal format and wil automatically divide by 100,000 for a standard lot price refers to the trade price
+    slippage refers to the maximum price you will accept stoploss refers to the stop loss target takeprofit refers to the take profit target trailingstop refers to the distance for the trailing stop loss, a zero indicates no trailing stop loss comment refers to a user-defined comment
+    magic sets the tag value in the clientExtensions expiration sets an expiry time for LIMIT and STOP orders callback is the callback function to return the trade information

+## iCustom function
+The iCustom function is provided to invoke standalone executable indicator files, which take the command line arguments,

+    program_name symbol timeframe [optional indicator arguments]

+the indicator code should output the results to the console for the return to capture the console and send back to the caller.

 # Supported Metatrader Functions
 The following functions are supported and use callbacks for asynchronous communication,

+## Initialization Functions

     initialize,
+    configureFTP,
+    configureTwilio,
+    configSendGrid,

 ## Marketinfo